 Netherlands Enterprise Agency, RVO

 Do your employees work with electricity?
-You must adhere to the Working Conditions Act (Arbowet) and work according to NEN standared.
+Do they, for example, service electrical installations, batteries, or electronic machines?
+You must keep to the Working Conditions Act (Arbowet) and work according to NEN standards.

 Working conditions for working with electricity

 Working with electricity can be dangerous.
-You should take measures to ensure the lowest possible risks for your staff.
-The Working Conditions Act sets out general rules for working with electricity (in Dutch) and includes references to NEN standards.
+You should conduct a risk assessment & evaluation and take measures to ensure the lowest possible risks for your staff.
+The Netherlands Labour Authority sets out general advice for working with electricity (in Dutch) and includes references to NEN standards.

-Some of the rules for working with electricity are:
+Some of the norms for working with electricity are:

-• They must work safely, and use safety equipment;
+• They must work safely, and use double-insulated safety equipment.

-• While employees are working near or inside an electrical installation, the electricity must be disconnected/switched off;
+• While employees are working near or inside an electrical installation, the electricity must be disconnected/switched off, unless it is necessary for the work not to.

-• While employees are cleaning electrical equipment, they have to wear the right protection and use special cleaning materials.
+• While employees are cleaning electrical equipment, they must wear the right protection and use specialised cleaning materials.
 They must not work in places that are under voltage.

-Specific working and installation regulations apply to high voltage (in Dutch) or for working situations where employees continually come into contact with conductors.
+Specific working and installation regulations apply to working on high voltage installations (in Dutch) or for working situations where employees continually come into contact with conductors.

 Standards for working with electricity